irwandihipiny/mine/README.md

 <details open>
 <summary>Who Danced Better?
 Ranked Dance Video Dataset and Pairwise Skill Annotation Method</summary>
-We developed a pairwise skill annotation method for tik-tok dance challenges.
-The method encodes the subject's consecutive 2D poses into String values to preserve order and tempo (of micro movements).
+We developed a pairwise skill annotation method for TikTok dance challenges.
+The method encodes the subject's consecutive 2D poses into string values to preserve the order and tempo (of micro movements).
 The article is published: <a href="https://ijain.org/index.php/IJAIN/article/view/919">IJAIN2023</a>, in International Journal of Advances in Intelligent Informatics 9(1), pp. 96-107, 2023.
 Dataset is available here: <a href="https://www.kaggle.com/irwandihipiny/cdrg-unimas-tiktok">link</a>.
 A 2nd article utilising the same dataset has also been published: <a href="https://ijai.iaescore.com/index.php/IJAI/article/view/21901">IJ-AI2023</a>, in International Journal of Artificial Intelligence 12(2), pp. 602-609, 2023. <br><br>
 <a href="https://ibb.co/WWLtwq4"><img src="https://i.ibb.co/SXzr8W4/Screenshot-2021-08-06-at-4-25-55-PM.png" alt="Screenshot-2021-08-06-at-4-25-55-PM" border="0"></a>
 <a href="https://ibb.co/k8YDM8z"><img src="https://i.ibb.co/bBpv7BY/Screenshot-2021-08-06-at-4-26-14-PM.png" alt="Screenshot-2021-08-06-at-4-26-14-PM" border="0"></a>
 </details>